Naraka in Hinduism

 The central panel portrays Yama, aided by Chitragupta and Yamadutas, judging the dead.
 Other panels depict various realms/hells of Naraka.

-Naraka (नरक), also called Yamaloka, is the Hindu equivalent of Hell, where sinners are tormented after death.
+Naraka (नरक), also called Yamaloka, is the Hindu name of Hell, where sinners are tormented after death.
 It is also the abode of Yama, the god of Death.
 It is described as located in the south of the universe and beneath the earth.

 The number and names of hells, as well as the type of sinners sent to a particular hell, varies from text to text; however, many scriptures describe 28 hells.
 After death, messengers of Yama called Yamadutas bring all beings to the court of Yama, where he weighs the virtues and the vices of the being and passes a judgement, sending the virtuous to Svarga (heaven) and the sinners to one of the hells.
 The stay in Svarga or Naraka is generally described as temporary.
-After the quantum of punishment is over, the souls are reborn as lower or higher beings as per their merits (the exception being Hindu philosopher Madhvacharya, who believes in eternal damnation of the Tamo-yogyas in Andhantamas).
-In Cambodia, Naraka is part of hinduism and is also a Khmer word (នរក; norok) for hell.
+After the quantum of punishment is over, the souls are reborn as lower, or higher beings as per their merits (the exception being Hindu philosopher Madhvacharya, who believes in eternal damnation of the Tamo-yogyas in Andhantamas).
+In Cambodia, Naraka is part of Hinduism and is also a Khmer word (នរក; norok) for hell.

 Location

 The Bhagavata Purana describes Naraka as beneath the earth, similar to the western Hell, between the seven realms of the underworld (Patala) and the Garbhodaka Ocean, the lowest, most southerly region of the universe.
-Pitrloka, the "capital" of Naraka headed by Agniṣvāttā, is where our deceased predecessors and relatives (Pitrs) reside, and is also located in this lower region.
+Pitrloka, the "capital" of Naraka headed by Agniṣvāttā, is where deceased predecessors and relatives (Pitrs) reside, and is also located in this lower region.
 Yama, Lord of Naraka, resides in this realm with his assistants.
 The Devi Bhagavata Purana mentions that Naraka is the "southern" part of universe, below the earth but "above" Patala.
 The Vishnu Purana mentions that it is located below the "cosmic waters at the bottom of the universe".
 The Hindu epics, too, agree that Naraka is located in the southern universe, a direction which is governed by Yama and is often associated with death, directly.
 Pitrloka is considered to be the capital city of Naraka and the abode of Yama, to where souls are brought before him to be served their due justice.